CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

     --s3-secure 0
 ```

+`--workdir` is used to specify directory where the samples are temporarily downloaded.
+This is important, because this will be the path that ursadb sees
+and stores in the index.
+To make things simple for yourself, you should
+always use the same working directory, for example `/var/s3/mquery`.

 This may take a while (or A LOT of time)), depending on how many samples you have.
 Unfortunately, this script is not parallelised, and it's not safe to run
 multiple instances of this script at once.
 Future versions of this script